Our programs are designed to connect, educate, and serve co-ops and cooperators in the Philadelphia region.

 Cooperative Leadership Institute

 The Cooperative Leadership Institute is a rigorous training program for individual leaders working within cooperatives.
-We are launching the program in spring 2016.
 For detailed information, visit the CLI page.

 CLI cohort participants will develop skills that are applicable across co-op sectors.
 The topics include content on leadership, co-op culture, vision and strategic planning, delegation, accountability, creative problem solving, community organizing, participatory management, and planning for growth.
 The CLI will increase participants’ awareness of their personal learning and communication styles, as well as their leadership strengths and challenges.